Contains information about a proxy. This object, or an array of these objects, is returned from the listener to

 string.
 The hostname of the proxy server.
 Mandatory unless

 number.
 The port number of the proxy server.
 Mandatory unless

 string.
 Username for the proxy service.
 This is usable with "socks".
 For HTTP proxy authorizations, use

 string.
 Password for the proxy service.
 This is usable with "socks".
 For HTTP proxy authorizations, use

 boolean.
 If true, the proxy server is used to resolve certain DNS queries (only usable with

 number.
 Failover timeout in seconds.
 If the connection fails to connect the proxy server after this number of seconds, the next proxy server in the array returned from the

 proxy.onRequestlistener will be used.

-Proxy-Authorizationrequest header sent to HTTP proxies as part of plain HTTP requests and CONNECT requests.
-In other words, this can be used to directly authenticate to HTTP proxies requiring (non-challenging) authentication.
+Proxy-Authorizationrequest header sent to HTTPS proxies as part of HTTPS and CONNECT requests.
+In other words, this can be used to directly authenticate to HTTPS proxies that allow (non-challenging) authentication.

 For instance, if you want to send "username" and "password" for "basic" authentication, you can set the